uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

   caption: [Correlation heatmap after log scaling],
 )
 #v(2em)
+Results show a strong positive correlation between TotalIncidents and Injury (r ≈ 0.96) and a negative correlation between HVI and Fatality (r ≈ –0.57).
+Although counterintuitive at first glance, this may reflect underreporting or mitigation interventions in high-vulnerability areas.
+These relationships were visualized using a log-scaled correlation heatmap, emphasizing nonlinear dependencies that justify the use of both Poisson and Negative Binomial regression models in the next section.
 = 6.
 Regression Models and Results
+Regression modeling was performed using Poisson, Negative Binomial, and Logistic regressions, which are standard approaches for count and binary outcomes in risk and safety studies.
 #v(2em)
 == 6.1 Poisson Model (Injury)
+Table 6.
+Poisson Regression Model Results for Injury Counts
 #table(
   columns: 7,
   align: (left, right, right, right, right, right, right),